 Article 1094 of the Civil Code of Quebec states that "Any co-owner who has not paid his share of the common expenses for more than three months is deprived of his right to vote.
 He may once again exercise that right as soon as he has paid all the common expenses he owes.”.
 This withdrawal of voting rights affects only those votes attached to the relevant fraction for which payments are in default.

 Thus the defaulting co-owner can no longer vote at the General Meeting, as long as it has not completely cured his default.
 To recover the right to vote said fraction, he will need to pay his dues.
 The co-owner concerned can do it at any time, even during the General Meeting.
 However, the syndicate may require payment in cash, by money order or certified check, credit card or bank transfer (article 1564 of the Civil Code of Quebec).

 Article 1076 of the Civil Code of Quebec states that "the syndicate may, if authorized to do so, acquire or alienate fractions, common portions or other real rights".
 However in a general meeting, it cannot exercise the voting rights attached thereto.
 The number of votes that may be cast at the General Meeting of the co-owners is reduced accordingly.

 In small co-ownerships comprising less than 5 fractions, the legislator intended to prevent one co-owner imposing his will if he holds a number of votes exceeding the majority (50% + 1 of the votes ).
-In accordance with the principle laid down in article 1091 of the Civil Code of Québec, the number of votes of the majority co-owner is reduced to the total votes of the other co-owners present or represented at the General Meeting.
+In accordance with the principle laid down in article 1091 of the Civil Code of Quebec, the number of votes of the majority co-owner is reduced to the total votes of the other co-owners present or represented at the Meeting of co-owners.
 Thus he can never hold an absolute majority of the votes in the co-ownership.